FerPerales/ruby-workshop/README.md

 Material for Ruby Workshop

-Based on contents of the awesome book The book of Ruby
+Based on contents from the awesome book The book of Ruby